bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 ZIO does have the ability to request a dump of all fibers using [Fiber.dumpAll](https://zio.dev/api/zio/fiber$#dumpAll(implicittrace:zio.Trace):zio.ZIO[Any,java.io.IOException,Unit]), but I couldn't find a way to trigger it externally from the application.
 There is [this ticket](https://github.com/zio/zio/issues/2263), which has been open for a while, but it looks like it got de-prioritised.
 So, unless I'm missing some better approach to achieve this, I think that this is something really important to be addressed by the ZIO devs.
-Perhaps with the advent of [Project Loom](https://openjdk.org/projects/loom/) this issue will be neatly solved, given how well positioned the ZIO 2 engine is to take advantage of the new Virtual Threads, but I wish there was an easier way available now.
+Perhaps with the advent of [Project Loom](https://openjdk.org/projects/loom/) this issue will be neatly solved, given how well positioned the ZIO 2 engine is to take advantage of the new Virtual Threads.
+But I wish there was an easier way available now.

 ### Logging